Prathamesh-Verlekar/DataWarehousing-and-Business-Intelligence/README.md

 #### Created SCD's for particular dimensions based on the requirement and also a geography dimension that can be used as outrigger.

-• A slowly changing dimension (SCD) for AdventureWorks employee pay.\
+- A slowly changing dimension (SCD) for AdventureWorks employee pay.
-• A slowly changing dimension (SCD) for list prices for products above.\
+- A slowly changing dimension (SCD) for list prices for products above.
-• A slowly changing dimension (SCD) for standards costs for products above.\
+- A slowly changing dimension (SCD) for standards costs for products above.
-• A geography dimension that AdventureWorks could use as outrigger.\
+- A geography dimension that AdventureWorks could use as outrigger.
-• A calendar dimension that AdventureWorks could use for facts and dimensions.
+- A calendar dimension that AdventureWorks could use for facts and dimensions.

 #### Steps Invloved: